The road to a championship is paved with perseverance, sweat and a lot of luck.

 NHL return promos

-DraftKings is offering the Colorado sports betting market the chance to wager $50 on any team to win their qualifying series, and you can get $5 for every goal they score all series.
+DraftKings is offering sports bettors in Colorado the chance to wager $50 on any team to win their qualifying series, and you can get $5 for every goal they score all series.

 FanDuel is offering a $50+ futures bet on a team to win the Stanley Cup.
 You can earn a $10 bonus for every win out of their first five playoff games.
 The max bet is $50.

-Those are just two of the numerous promos Colorado betting apps are running this weekend.
+Those are just two of the numerous promos Colorado sports betting apps are running this weekend.

 Can Colorado win its third Cup?